 Plus, you can also regularly backup your database.
 This will ensure that if you ever need to restore your site, you’re completely covered and don’t have to start from scratch.

 4. Create a Website Firewall

 Some users will want to add a firewall to their WordPress sites.
-Firewalls have a lot of features, but the main selling point is the ability to block unwanted connections.
+Firewalls have a lot of features for websites, but the main selling point is the ability to block unwanted connections.
 Plus, they’ll also help to stop any brute force or DDoS attacks from taking down your site.